-How to keep them soft and sleek
+Young hands, how to keep them soft and sleek

-As we age, we lose firmness and volume of both the bones and soft tissues throughout the body.
-The skin of our hands becomes thin, dry, wrinkled and stained.
-That not only affects our appearance, but the loss of volume blood vessels and tendons become more visible and prominent.
+As we age, we lose the firmness and volume of both the bones and soft tissues throughout the body.
+The skin of our hands becomes thin, dry, wrinkled, and stained.
+That not only affects our appearance, but the loss of volume of blood vessels and tendons become more visible and prominent.
 Therefore, to maintain your youthful hands, we must take care of ourselves, eating a balanced diet based on fresh fruits and vegetables, with enough protein and adequate water intake.
 Moisturizing your hands constantly, as well as protecting them from exposure to the sun is of great importance.

 In addition, there are treatments that can be performed that greatly improve the appearance of the hands.
 Chemical peeling and fractional dermabrasion procedures renew the skin.
 One of the most popular treatments for rejuvenating hands is the dermal filler.
 Traditionally performed with hyaluronic acid, however, more recently it is performed with autologous fat from the patient's own body.
 This fat not only rejuvenates the skin but also gives volume and minimizes the appearance of tendons and blood vessels.